 The packets of the various tinea pedis creams and sprays have this taken into account.
 You should use the medicament as directed on the packet or at least a full week after your symptoms have resolved.

 Other things to consider when treating tinea pedis

 The fungal germs are not just living on your feet, they will be in your socks and shoes as well.
 To kill the bugs in your shoes, pull the liners or orthotics out and leave them in the sun (shoe and shoe liner or orthotic) for at least an hour.

 With your socks, you can get an in wash laundry product which kills the fungal spores as well.
-The two main brands are Dettol and Canestan and these can be purchased at most supermarkets.
+The two main brands are Dettol and Canestan and these can be purchased at most supermarkets or online.

 This guide should see you through any fungal outbreak but there are conditions that mirror the symptoms of tinea pedis and need expert podiatrists to diagnose and assist treating.
 If you’re having any symptoms of tinea pedis or Athlete’s Foot and thinking about treatments, be sure to book in with our Podiatrist’s in Melbourne, Pascoe Vale or Emerald.

 This post has been updated with links to products to treat tinea pedis (athlete’s foot) effectively.
 These products are available at Amazon AU where the author will receive a small commission for any sale made through this website.